Ruibin-Liu/GPU-CpHMD-Docker/README.md

 It could take several minitues to get ready for the first time but a few seconds after.
 Once the command returns no error, open the browser and type in `localhost:3000` with 'cphmd' as both username and password defaults.
 The web GUI is straightforward to use but if you have any questions, feel free to contact us.

-*Note: you can change the default port number in the `docker-compose.yml` file by replacing the FIRST 3000 in "3000:3000" to your desired port.
+*Note 1: you can change the default port number in the `docker-compose.yml` file by replacing the FIRST 3000 in "3000:3000" to your desired port.

+*Note 2: you can use a pre-configured AWS AMI to run the Docker image if you don't have an Nvidia GPU.
+After lanuching an AWS EC2 GPU instance from the AMI, you can start from `aws configure` and follow the remaining.
+Use `ARCH=aws` to run.